JohnD-EE/the-sorrows-and-joys-of-working-in-software/ch12-morality.md

 ## Judgement

 ## Principles

+## Integrity
+We demonstrate integrity when our principles are strongly consistent with our actions.

 ## Head, Heart and Guts
 This book has deliberately ventured outside of conservative thinking to explore different perspectives on Software Engineering.